RennyC4/TAoV/readme.txt

 some various things/ideas used from progs_dump to move things along

 law56ker - Support, suggestions, and reporting bugs

-Chillo for support and ideas, deathmatch testing, and keeping me sane, and his awesome modeling / texture / skin work / sound effects.
-Wow he's done a lot.
-Creator of the Vigil player model (Old and new!), Merman monster and so forth

 Tomaz for the new font (conchars) replacement that's actually readable and straight compared to the old one